vollyimnetz/crop-thumbnails/readme.txt

 = 0.10.7 =
 * fix a behaviour where the 'image_size_names_choose'-filter could remove image-sizes from the settings page
 * add a seperate filter 'crop_thumbnails_image_sizes' to remove/adjust image-sizes used by the plugin (use carefully)
+* use DIRECTORY_SEPARATOR in the save-function
+* add a quicktest to the settings screen

 = 0.10.6 =
 * improve the bugfix of 0.10.5 (sorry for that)